andriawanridwan/newsapi-test-alfadigital/README.md

 1. Main screen - Create a screen to display category list of news.
 2. Source screen - Show news sources when user click one of the news categories.
 3. Article screen - Show news article when user clicks one of the news sources.
-4. Webview news screen - Show the article detail on WebView when user clicks one ofthe articles.
+4. Webview news screen - Show the article detail on WebView when user clicks one of the articles.
-5. Source screen & Article screen - Provide a function to search news sources and articlescreen.
+5. Source screen & Article screen - Provide a function to search news sources and article screen.
 6. Source screen & Article screen - Implement endless scrolling on news sources and articles screen.
 7. Cover positive and negative cases.